Primošten old town peninsula on the Dalmatian coast

 July–August

-• Swimming & beaches
+• Swimming and beaches

 • Warm sea